Toronto, ON M5G 2J5

 About Operation Smile:

-This charity report is an update that is being reviewed by Operation Smile Canada Foundation.
+This charity report is an update that has been sent to Operation Smile Canada Foundation for review.
 Changes and edits may be forthcoming.

 Financial RatiosFiscal year ending June

 |Fundraising costs as % of donations||49.5%||66.5%||63.8%|

 |Program cost coverage (%)||990.1%||10.6%||7.9%|